FAQ

 De-icing involves applying the product after a snowfall, to more efficiently melt snow and ice after it has accumulated.

-No, Road Guard Plus™ will not make roads more slippery.
+No, Road Guard Eco-Plus/Road Guard Plus™ will not make roads more slippery.
 Under some conditions, such as a major snow fall, the product may become diluted by melted snow, and reapplication will be required to support continued effectiveness.
 Failure to reapply or to apply other road management alternatives (abrasives) may result in a refreeze of the liquid snow that remains on the road—something that would have occurred earlier without an anti-icing application.

 No. It is used in a variety of ways and in moderately varying quantities depending on the conditions of the roads and forecasted weather.